leonpahole/fm-pomodoro-app/README.md

 - Used SVG to make an animated loader
 - Used a web worker, so the timer would also work when the tab is not in focus
+- Dynamically imported a Next.js component (the modal)
 - Switched theme using CSS variables

 ### Built with